chientrm/podie/README.md

 # Podie

-It's like Gitpod.io and Codespace but running on your own infrastructure 👍.
+You add Podie to your Cloud, select repository, create instance and "ssh root@<ip-address>" 👍.